-The notes on pages 8 to 118 are an integral part of these mancial statements.
+The notes on pages 7 to 114 are an integral part of these financial statements.

-Andjelka Stankovic Responsible for financial statements preparation Marija Stepina Executive Board Presidencograd ndrey Zakharovich Shlyakhovoy Board of Directors President
+Anđelka Stanković Responsible for financial statements preparation Marija Stepina Executive Board President

-1. CORPORATE INFORMATION
+CORPORATE INFORMATION

 API BANK a.d.
 BELGRADE, former VTB Banka a.d.
 Belgrade (hereinafter referred to as the "Bank") was established on 11 July 2008 pursuant to the Decision of the National Bank of Serbia no. 2158 dated 3 March 2008.